Authenticate SuperNodes¶

 When running a Flower Federation (see Flower Network Communication) it is fundamental that an authentication mechanism is available between the SuperLink and the SuperNodes that connect to it.
 Flower comes with two different mechanisms to authenticate SuperNodes that connect to a running SuperLink:

 Automatic authentication: In this mode, the SuperLink checks the timestamp-based signature in each request from SuperNodes to prevent impersonation and replay attacks.
+The goal of this mode is to confirm the identity of connected SuperNodes; however, it does not restrict which SuperNodes can connect to the SuperLink.
+Consequently, any SuperNode is allowed to connect to the SuperLink.

 Each SuperNode must already possess a unique Elliptic Curve (EC) public/private key pair.